SysKitTeam/docs-point/set-up-point-data-center/activation/free-trial-data-center.md

 * [Activate free trial](activate-syskit-point.md) using the provided trial key
     * Try out Syskit Point Enterprise without limits for 21 days

-After the trial period, or within the 21 days of your trial, you can purchase the Data Center plan and enter the newly provided license key
+After the trial period, or within the 21 days of your trial, you can purchase the Enterprise plan and enter the newly provided license key
    * [Contact us](https://www.syskit.com/company/contact-us) to receive your activation key

 ## Free Trial Limits

 With the Syskit Point trial, you will receive **21 days of free usage of the Syskit Point Enterprise plan**.
 During that time, you can **explore everything Syskit Point offers and see what makes it the best governance and security software for Microsoft 365**.

-The Data Center trial enables you to utilize all of the Syskit Point features while in the free trial; however, notice the following:
+The Enterprise trial enables you to utilize all of the Syskit Point features while in the free trial; however, notice the following:

 * **PDF exports will have a watermark** stating you exported the file during the Syskit Point Trial